jaredboice/daniel-san/README.md

 ONCE - '2020-01-29',
 ANNUALLY - '01-29',
 MONTHLY - '29'
-WEEKLY - an integer between 0-6 for weekdays. constants for the weekday integers, such as SUNDAY and MONDAY, are available as imports.
-DAILY - needs no processDate
+WEEKLY - an integer between 0-6 for weekdays. constants for the weekday integers can be imported DAILY - needs no processDate